 So taking this back to your yoga class; you are standing in Warrior II and your front leg starts to tremble like crazy.
 What is going on exactly?

 Whenever your body feels safe, either after or during a state of high activation, your animal body will look for opportunities to go back to the ‘baseline’ of relaxation.
 In your yoga class, when you focus on your breath, it signals to your body that the situation you are in is safe.
 When your body feels safe while you are activating your muscles, this combination can ‘trigger’ an energy release.
 Your body will perceive this safe state as a chance in which to either let go of energy that you are generating in that moment or release energy that was generated in a previous situation that is still stored in your body!

 Your animal body is doing exactly what it is made for.
-If you try to control or stop this, you are in essence preventing your body from going back to its naturally preferred state of relaxation.
+If you try to control or stop this, you are in essence preventing your body from reverting to its naturally preferred state of relaxation.